extrange/personal-blog/docs/about.md

 ## Spirituality

-I'm a big fan of Alan Watts, an American who was deeply involved in the promotion of Japanese Zen to the world.
+I'm a big fan of Alan Watts, a British who was deeply involved in the promotion of Japanese Zen to the world.
 His [videos](https://www.youtube.com/watch?v=khOaAHK7efc) and [writings](https://www.goodreads.com/book/show/514210.The_Way_of_Zen) are frank, witty and hint at the beauty of his thought.

 [My worldview](blog/posts/2022-03-03-determinism-and-stoicism.md) aligns most closely with Stoicism, and I am exploring Vipassana and Zen.